relevant-community/memelordz-frontend/README.md

 # Meme Lordz

-The first decentralized meme currency market!
+The first decentralized meme currency market!!!

 Turn any meme into its own currency.
 Let the market define its value based on popularity.